-COVID-19 increases the risk of stillbirth and giving birth prematurely, as well as the risk of pre-eclampsia, so it is really important that pregnant women get the vaccine to protect both them and their baby against the virus and its serious effects.
+COVID-19 infection increases the risk of stillbirth and giving birth prematurely, as well as the risk of pre-eclampsia, so it’s really important that pregnant women get the vaccine to protect both them and their baby against the virus and its serious effects.

 Benefits of getting the vaccine include:

-- Reduction in severe disease for the pregnant woman
+- Reduced risk of severe disease for the pregnant woman.

-- Reduction in the risk of stillbirth and prematurity for the baby
+- Reduced risk of stillbirth and prematurity for the baby.

-- Reducing the risk of transmission to household members.
+- Reduced risk of transmission to household members.

 How do I know the COVID-19 vaccines are safe for me and my baby?

-The vaccines approved for use in the UK have met strict standards of safety and effectiveness.
-They have been approved by an independent body (The Medicines & Healthcare products Regulatory Agency), which follows international standards of safety, and have gone through all the same clinical trials and safety checks that all other licensed medicines have to complete before they can be used.
+The vaccines approved for UK use have met strict safety and effectiveness standards.
+They’ve been approved by an independent body (The Medicines & Healthcare products Regulatory Agency), which follows international safety standards, and have gone through all the same clinical trials and safety checks that all other licensed medicines have to complete before use.

 Over 55,000 pregnant women in England and Scotland have received a COVID-19 vaccine with no adverse effects recorded.
-Research from six studies in four countries, involving more than 40,00 pregnant women, has confirmed that the vaccine does not increase the risk of miscarriage, premature birth, stillbirth, growth or any congenital abnormalities.
+Research from six studies in four countries, involving more than 40,000 pregnant women, has confirmed that the vaccine doesn’t increase the risk of miscarriage, premature birth, stillbirth, growth or any congenital abnormalities.